burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

   };
   ```

   A compound requirement is similar to a simple requirement.
-But besides asserting that a given expression must be valid, a compound requirement can also prohibit this expression from ever throwing an exception and/or constraint type that it evaluates to.
+But besides asserting that a given expression must be valid, a compound requirement can:
+  * prohibit this expression from ever throwing an exception
+  * constraint type that it evaluates to

-  Importantly, there is no semicolon after the expression inside the curly braces of a compound requirement.
+  Importantly (**and be careful**), there is no semicolon after the expression inside the curly braces of a compound requirement.
 Using semicolons inside the compound requirement is a compile-time error.

   All possible types of compound requirements: